crowbar/crowbar/BUILD.md

     dependencies for the packages it will windo up staging on the final generated ISO.

+  * dpkg-buildpackage and debhelper

+    These are used to build native .deb packages for Crowbar 2.0 releases.

   * rpm2cpio

     The Sledgehammer build process downloads raw RPM files to build